top of page

 My two cents as a doula

 Choosing a place to give birth can be overwhelming, especially when American insurance complicates your options.
-I understand why so many people choose to go to Northwestern, given the prestige of the university and the children's hospital (Lurie).
+I understand why so many people choose to go to Northwestern, given the prestige of the university and Lurie Children's Hospital.
 Prentice is a state of the art hospital delivering a high-tech, medicalized experience.
-If you view birth as a medical event, want an epidural or a planned Cesarean, and/or you are under 35 and have a low BMI, this might be just the place for you.

-Many clients say that they don't prefer Prentice, but that their provider is there and they are most comfortable with their provider.
+I've had clients say that they don't prefer Prentice, but that their provider is there and they are most comfortable with their provider.
 Please note that there are over 300 OBs practicing at Prentice and you are unlikely to see your regular provider during your labor and birth.
-Also note that most doctors can only bill for a limited amount of time with you (at all hospitals), so you will likely just see your doc once during labor for a few minutes and then at the very end of the pushing phase for delivery.
+Also note that most doctors can only bill for a limited amount of time with you (at any hospital), so you will likely just see your doc once during labor for a few minutes and then at the very end of the pushing phase for delivery (they can usually only bill for about 20 minutes).

 Other clients tell me that they want a low-intervention experience, but that they are nervous about an out-of-hospital experience for their first baby.
 That is totally valid and fair.
 For these folks, I usually recommend shopping around a bit between hospitals before settling on one.
 Even if you are in your second or third trimester, it is not too late to switch care (and it's not as dramatic as you might think).

 Please don't choose a location based on the view, the aesthetic, or the brand name.
-Choose a place with policies that put people over time and money.
 Choose a place that matches well with your goals for labor and delivery.
 If you want Chinese food, you don't go to an Italian restaurant and hope that they will serve you a delicious wonton.
 If you want a personalized experience, don't go to the largest hospital in the area.
 If you want an unmedicated birth, don't go to a place that is rumored to have a 95% epidural rate.
-If you feed strongly about avoiding a cesarean, choose a practice with a low cesarean rate.
+If you feed strongly about avoiding a cesarean, choose a practice with a low cesarean rate, etc.

 Next Steps